butterymoney/book/molten/motivation.md

 DAOs, like other organisations, implement their own endogenous rulesets that govern all components and the interactions between them, such as the law in the case of nations, compensation, taxation, resource allocation, social choice, etc.

-DAOs, like corporations and nations, are also governed by exogenous policies dictated by their environment such as the law in the case of corporations, market forces, international relations, physics, blockchain protocols, etc.
+DAOs are similarly governed by exogenous policies dictated by their environment such as the law in the case of corporations, market forces, international relations, physics, blockchain protocols, etc.

 Governance mechanisms are, therefore, the component of DAOs that mediates all components and the interactions between them.
 In particular, the translation of stakeholder preferences into decisions required for the DAO’s instantiation, the enforcement of its boundaries, and its continued operation in accordance with environmental rules, and in respect of competing rulesets, i.e. other DAO governance mechanisms.

 A description of a DAO’s governance mechanism, including the set of functions and parameters under the mechanism’s control, all components, and the interactions between them would sufficiently describe the DAO such that a DAO’s governance mechanism could be considered the DAO itself.
-Therefore, addressing problems in DAO Governance is the highest value problem to solve in DAOs today.
+Therefore, addressing problems in DAO Governance is potentially the highest value problem to solve in DAOs today to ensure their adoption.

 ## DAO Governance Models